Naruto: Spin-offs

 A spin-off comedy manga by Kenji Taira, titled focuses on the character Rock Lee, a character who aspires to be strong as a ninja but has no magical jutsu abilities.
 It ran in Shueisha's Saikyō Jump magazine from December 3, 2010, to July 4, 2014, and was made into an anime series, produced by Studio Pierrot and premiering on TV Tokyo on April 3, 2012.
 Crunchyroll simulcasted the series' premiere on their website and streamed the following episodes.
 Taira also wrote which released on October 3, 2014, running in the same magazine and featuring Sasuke.

 A monthly sequel series titled Boruto: Naruto Next Generations began serialization in the Japanese and English editions of Weekly Shōnen Jump in early 2016, illustrated by Mikio Ikemoto and written by Ukyō Kodachi, with supervision by Kishimoto.
 Ikemoto was Kishimoto's chief assistant during the run of the original Naruto series, and Kodachi was his writing partner for the film Boruto: Naruto the Movie.
 The monthly series was preceded by a one-shot, titled Naruto: The Path Lit by the Full Moon (NARUTO-ナルト-外伝 ～満ちた月が照らす道～, Naruto Gaiden ~Michita Tsuki ga Terasu Michi~), written and illustrated by Kishimoto and published on April 25 of that same year.
 The staff of Shueisha asked Kishimoto if he would write a sequel to Naruto.
 However, Kishimoto refused the offer and offered his former assistant Mikio Ikemoto and writer Ukyō Kodachi to write Boruto: Naruto Next Generations as the sequel to Naruto.

 Another one-shot chapter by Kishimoto, titled Naruto: The Whorl Within the Spiral (NARUTO-ナルト-外伝 ～渦の中のつむじ風～, Naruto Gaiden ~Uzu no Naka no Tsumujikaze~), centered on Naruto's father, Minato Namikaze, was published in Weekly Shōnen Jump on July 18, 2023.

 A crossover comic with Teenage Mutant Ninja Turtles, titled Teenage Mutant Ninja Turtles × Naruto, ran for four issues from November 13, 2024, to June 4, 2025.
 The comic was written by Caleb Goellner, with drawing by Hendry Prasetya, coloring by Raúl Angulo, and lettering by Ed Dukeshire.
 Jorge Jiménez and Prasetya drew the cover art for the first issue.
-The trade paperback edition is set to be published on October 7, 2025.
+The trade paperback edition was published on October 7, 2025.